 INUVO ANNOUNCES $545,000 REGISTERED DIRECT OFFERING

-/EIN News/ -- LITTLE ROCK, Ark., March 26, 2020 (GLOBE NEWSWIRE) -- Inuvo, Inc. (NYSE American: INUV) today announced it has agreed to sell 3,115,000 shares of its common stock at a price of $0.175 per share for anticipated gross proceeds of approximately $545,125.
-The shares were offered and are expected to be sold to certain investors in a registered direct offering conducted without an underwriter or placement agent.
-The expected net proceeds from the offering, after deducting estimated offering expenses, will be approximately $535,125.
-The offering is expected to close on or around March 27, 2020.
+/EIN News/ -- LITTLE ROCK, Ark., March 27, 2020 (GLOBE NEWSWIRE) -- Inuvo, Inc. (NYSE American: INUV) today completed the sale of an aggregate of 3,115,000 shares of its common stock at a price of $0.175 per share to purchasers in a registered direct offering without an underwriter or placement agent.
+Inuvo raised approximately $535,125 in this offering after deducting estimated expenses incurred in connection with the offering.

-Inuvo plans to use the net proceeds of the offering for working capital and general corporate purposes.
+Inuvo plans to use the net proceeds from the offering for working capital.

-The securities described above are being offered pursuant to a shelf registration statement (File No. 333-220317), which was declared effective by the United States Securities and Exchange Commission (“SEC”) on September 8, 2017.
-A prospectus supplement relating to the registered direct offering will be filed by the Company with the SEC.
-When filed with the SEC, copies of the prospectus supplement and the accompanying base prospectus relating to this offering may be obtained at the SEC’s website at www.sec.gov or from Inuvo, Inc., 500 President Clinton Boulevard, Suite 300, Little Rock, Arkansas 72201, Attention: Investor Relations.
+More information about the offering, as well as a copy of the form of Subscription Agreement associated with the offering, can be found in Inuvo’s Current Report on Form 8-K that was filed with the Securities and Exchange Commission (“SEC”) on March 27, 2020 and in the Prospectus Supplement that was filed with the SEC on March 26, 2020.

-This press release shall not constitute an offer to sell or the solicitation of an offer to buy any securities of Inuvo in the registered direct offering.
-There shall not be any offer, solicitation of an offer to buy, or sale of the securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.
-Any registered direct offering will be made only by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement.
+This press release shall not constitute an offer to sell or the solicitation of an offer to buy any securities of the Inuvo in the offering or otherwise.
+There shall not be any offer, solicitation of an offer to buy, or sale of any securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.

 About Inuvo